-Notes: Figures show point estimates and 68%, 90% and 95% confidence sets based on the KLM statistic described in Section 2.3 and a HAR version for 2SLS.
+Notes: Figures show point estimates and 68%, 90% and 95% confidence sets based on the KLM statistic for SP-IV VAR described in Appendix A. Confidence sets for 2SLS are based on the KLM test and a Newey-West HAR covariance matrix with Sun (2014) fixed-b critical values.